-Organizations with current AmeriCorps State awards that will be in program Year 2 or Year 3 in are considered continuation applicants.
-Continuation applicants must submit an application in order to be eligible to receive funding for the FY 2023 program year.
-Continuation applicants must follow the requirements for continuation application content as outlined in the Application Instructions.
-Requests by existing continuation applicants for significant increases/decreases in the level of funding or number of positions will be assessed using the review criteria published in this Notice.
-The review will also be based on progress reports, financial reports, evaluation plans, and OCS staff knowledge of the grant program.
-To be approved for continuation funding, recipients must demonstrate satisfactory performance with respect to key program goals and requirements, as well as compliance with grant Terms and Conditions.
+Organizations with current AmeriCorps State awards applying for program Year 2 or 3 are considered continuation applicants, and must submit an application to be eligible to receive funding for the FY2024 program year.
+Continuation applicants must follow the requirements for continuation applications as outlined in this Notice and the Application Instructions.
+Requests by existing continuation applicants for significant increases/decreases in the level of funding or number of positions will be assessed using the review criteria in this Notice.
+The review will also be based on progress and financial reports, evaluation plans, and GOCS staff knowledge of the program.
+To be approved for continuation funding, recipients must demonstrate satisfactory performance with respect to key program goals and requirements, and compliance with Grant Terms and Conditions.

-In addition to the Application Instructions continuation narrative concisely address the Review Criteria for Continuation Applicants.
+In addition to the Application Instructions continuation narrative, concisely address the Review Criteria for Continuation Applicants.

 Continuation applicant's performance measures must comply with Performance Measure Instructions.
-To add or revise performance measures use the Performance Measures Module.
+To add or revise performance measures, use the Performance Measures Module.
 In the eGrants application Continuation Changes field, note updates to any performance measures.
 If significant increases or decreases to output or outcome targets for existing measures are proposed, provide a justification for the change.

-OCS and AmeriCorps reserve the right to award applications in an amount less than the requested level of funding and will document the rationale for doing so.
+GOCS and AmeriCorps reserve the right to award applications in an amount less than the requested level of funding and will document the rationale for doing so.